ARM-software/arm-trusted-firmware/docs/user-guide.rst

    The value is passed as the last component of the option ``-fstack-protector-$ENABLE_STACK_PROTECTOR``.

--  ``ERROR_DEPRECATED``: This option decides whether to treat the usage of deprecated platform APIs, helper functions or drivers within Trusted Firmware as error.
-It can take the value 1 (flag the use of deprecated APIs as error) or 0.
-The default is 0.

 -  ``EL3_EXCEPTION_HANDLING``: When set to ``1``, enable handling of exceptions targeted at EL3.
 When set ``0`` (default), no exceptions are expected or handled at EL3, and a panic will result.
 This is supported only for AArch64